A year in review: The major ACCC updates making waves

 Stronger action on price gouging

-Charging high prices isn’t illegal on its own but the ACCC is now better equipped to act when pricing becomes unfair or exploitative.
-Price gouging typically occurs when essential goods like food, fuel or medicine are sold at inflated prices during emergencies or times of supply shortage.
+Charging high prices isn’t illegal on its own, but the ACCC can now take stronger action when businesses exploit pricing unfairly.
+Price gouging occurs when businesses sell essential goods like food, fuel, or medicine at inflated prices during emergencies or supply shortages.

 What’s changed is the regulator’s ability to take action if a business gives misleading reasons for a price increase.
 Recent amendments to the Food and Grocery Code of Conduct have given the ACCC stronger enforcement powers and the ability to apply heavier penalties—particularly targeting major supermarkets.

-These reforms are designed to protect consumers, especially during periods when they’re most exposed to financial pressure.
+These reforms aim to protect consumers, particularly during times of financial pressure.

 What this means for business